Lifestyle

 • Learn to take criticism as a tool, not a personal attack

 Being open to feedback—and willing to revise—sets you apart as a writer committed to improvement.
+While receiving constructive criticism can be tough, it often highlights blind spots and offers new ways to elevate your writing.

 Image Designed Using Canva